 - Don’t park your car so it blocks the access to the road.
 Our collection vehicles and emergency vehicles need to easily access your road.

 - Put your bin out by 6am and leave it out till it’s been emptied.

 - Put it at the edge of your property, not on the pavement or in the road.

 - Put food waste in your green food caddy, do not put it in your rubbish bin.

-- Compact your recycling as much as possible to maximise space and only put bins out when they are full.
+- Compact your recycling as much as possible to maximise space.

 - Excess rubbish on top of or down by the side of your black wheeled rubbish bin will not be collected.